andry-dev/FOSSDiffidareBot/README.md

 # FOSSDiffidareBot

-A FOSS reimplementation of "@DiffidareBot" (an Italian Telegram bot) in Ruby.
+A FOSS reimplementation of "@DiffidareBot" (a joke Italian Telegram bot) in Ruby.

 This is my first Ruby application, please no bully.